 Treatments to control symptoms can be very effective.
 Medications to alleviate symptoms commonly involve increasing dopamine levels through administration of levodopa.
 Certain patients that have unstable responses to levodopa may benefit from deep-brain stimulation.

 Other approaches to manage symptoms and maintain daily activities include physiotherapy, speech pathology, occupational therapy and psychiatry.
-A multidisciplinary approach is typically applied to improve the quality of life for people with Parkinson’s.
+A multidisciplinary approach is typically applied to improve the quality of life for people with Parkinson’s disease.

 We are committed to research to understand the causes of, and to find much-needed new treatments for, devastating neurodegenerative disorders like Parkinson’s disease.